slack-samples/deno-simple-survey/README.md

 [create an OAuth consent screen](https://console.cloud.google.com/apis/credentials/consent) for your app.
 The "User Type" and other required app information can be configured as you wish.
-No additional scopes need to be added here, and you can add test users for development if you want.
+No additional scopes need to be added here, and you can add test users for development if you want (especially useful if one Google account owns the Google Cloud project but you want to test the authentication flow using a different Google account).

 Client credentials can be collected by
 [creating an OAuth client ID](https://console.cloud.google.com/apis/credentials/oauthclient)